-Have you ever noticed that many causes have a ‘poster child’ to appeal to the masses?
-In environmentalism, this could be an animal such as a Blue Whale, Northern Spotted Owl, or Monarch Butterfly.
-While losing any one of these animals would be tragic, it is time to start looking beyond single species.
-It is time to learn about and …
+Have you ever noticed that most causes have a ‘poster child’ which appeals to the masses?
+In environmentalism, this could be an animal such as a whale, Northern Spotted Owl, Monarch Butterfly or the honeybee.
+While all of these animals are very important, and it would be a hit to the world without them, maybe it is time to start …

 Landscape Consultations